PdIPS/CBX/paper.md

 # Acknowledgements

-We thank the Lorentz Center in Leiden for their kind hospitality during the workshop Purpose-driven particle systems in Spring 2023, where this work was initiated.
+We thank the Lorentz Center in Leiden for their kind hospitality during the workshop "Purpose-driven particle systems" in Spring 2023, where this work was initiated.

 # References